Triangularized Orthogonalization-free Method for Solving Extreme Eigenvalue Problems: Numerical Results

-In addition to these criteria and accuracy measurements defined above, we also define two measurements for computational costs.
-Since all of our codes are implemented in MATLAB, which favors matrix operations over vector operations, the runtime comparison is not fair especially considering the matrix sizes we used to explore the efficiency in Section~\ref{sec:rand_matrix} and the matrix sizes of practical examples in Section~\ref{sec:numres_dft} and Section~\ref{sec:numres_fci} are not extremely large.
-Hence we introduce two other measurements of computational costs, \ie, \emph{total number of iterations} and \emph{total number of column accesses}.
-The total number of iterations is self-explanatory.
-The total number of column accesses aims to provide measurement of two equal quantities, \ie, the number of writing columns of $X^{(t)}$ to its data structure and the number of multiplying matrix $A$ to vectors in $X^{(t)}$.
-When the scale of the matrix is huge and $X^{(t)}$ has sparse structure as in Section~\ref{sec:numres_fci}, the columns of $X^{(t)}$ are stored in special data structures such as hash table, black-red tree, etc, writing to any of these special data structures is one of the computational bottleneck in FCI computations.
-Another computational bottleneck is multiplying the matrix $A$ to columns of $X^{(t)}$.
-Without column locking technique, the total number of column accesses is simply the number of iterations multiplying the number of columns in $X^{(t)}$.
+We also define two measurements for computational costs.
+Since all of our codes are implemented in MATLAB, which favors matrix operations over vector operations, the runtime comparison is not fair.
+Hence we introduce \emph{number of iterations} and \emph{number of matrix-vector multiplications}.
+Without column locking, the number of matrix-vector multiplications is simply the number of iterations multiplying the number of columns in $X^{(t)}$.
 When column locking is enabled, it is the summation of the number of unlocked columns throughout iterations.